labrook/labrook.github.io/publications.md

 ## 2016

 Ankur Gupta, Brian Lee Duke, **Binbin Li**, and Prathaban Mookiah, "Systems and Methods for Travel-Related Anomaly Detection," Pub.
 No.: US 2016/0203490 A1, Pub.
 Date: Jul.
 14, 2016.
-Assignee: SAS Institute Inc. [[Patent page&#8594;]](https://patents.google.com/patent/US20160203490A1/en)
+Assignee: SAS Institute. [[Patent page&#8594;]](https://patents.google.com/patent/US20160203490A1/en)
 >**Abstract:**
 >A fraud score for a transaction in connection with an account is computed from retrieved data to indicate a probability of the account being in a compromised condition.
 A travel score is computed, wherein the computed travel score indicates a likelihood that a user of the account is traveling from a user home location at the time of the received transaction.
 A self-similarity score may be computed if the computed fraud score is above a predetermined threshold to indicate similarity of the received transaction to other transactions of the account in the set of prior transactions.
 A suggested action is determined, based on a fraud decisioning operation (and optionally the self-similarity score) and a travel decisioning operation using the fraud score and travel score, respectively.